conveyal/r5/README.md

 ## Performing a Release

 We are not currently using the Maven release plugin.
 To do so, we'd have to make R5 depend only on non-SNAPSHOT repos.
+Anyway, we don't want to perform releases from our local machines and prefer to let Travis CI do this.
+It provides a consistent build environment and there is no risk of stray local commits getting into a release.

-The manual release process closely mimics what Maven release does.
+However, our manual release process closely mimics what Maven release does.
 Releases must be tagged with git *annotated* commits, not *lightweight* commits.
 This is because `git describe` references the last annotated commit, and we use git describe as a way of specifying and identifying analyst woker versions.
 These annotated tags should systematically begin with the letter v because this is how our scripts recognize shaded JARs named with git describe output as opposed to un-shaded maven artifact JARs.
 For example:

 ```
 [check that all dependencies are on non-SNAPSHOT versions]